 Mannheim University Library offers a broad range of e-books.
-They can be accessed via the catalogue Primo.
+They can be accessed via the Catalog Primo.
 Use Primo’s permalink functionality to link from ILIAS to a specific item in the catalogue.

 E-journals can be accessed via Primo, via the Electronic Journal Library (EZB), or in article databases.
 Many journals support permalinks that can be included in ILIAS.

 Members of the University can access electronic media for which the University Library has a license on site, and via the encrypted WLAN network Adonis.
 Remote access is possible via virtual private network (VPN).
 A few database providers don’t allow VPN.